 - Use time for reflection and evaluation.
-Your student should be sure to check his final grades for fall semester.
-Were they what he expected?
+Your student should be sure to check their final grades for fall semester.
+Were the grades what they expected?
 Could they have been better?
-He can use this time to evaluate what he might have done differently.
-Suggest that he make a list of things he’d like to change next semester, and things he wants to be sure to continue doing.
-Making sure to build on his first-semester experiences will give him insight for future success.
+Your student can use this time to evaluate what they might have done differently.
+Suggest that they make a list of things they’d like to change next semester, and things they want to be sure to continue doing.
+Making sure to build on their first-semester experiences will give them insight for future success.

 - Take a Winter Intercession class.
 Many colleges offer short-term classes over break.
 Your student may return to campus to take a class, may take a class at a local college or university, or might take a class online without ever needing to leave home.
 An extra class can give your student a chance to try a new subject, make up for some missing credits, or get a head start with a few additional credits.

 - Spend some time conducting informational interviews.
-If your student has an idea of a career that he’d like to pursue, or even just a general field he’d like to enter, informational interviews can give him a lot of ideas to consider.
-He’ll contact a few people in the field and ask for a few minutes of their time to interview them about their jobs.
+If your student has an idea of a career that they’d like to pursue, or even just a general field they’d like to enter, informational interviews can give them a lot of ideas to consider.
+Your student will contact a few people in the field and ask for a few minutes of their time to interview them about their jobs.
 This is a chance to ask why they like what they do, what their career path looked like, what classes they think are essential, and what advice they might give someone entering the field.
 Many professionals are happy to share what they know with someone interested in their career.
-This may help your student affirm his direction or decide to change his focus to a new area.
+This may help your student affirm their direction or decide to change their focus to a new area.

 - Participate in some kind of field experience.
 Getting out into the professional world is always helpful, and sometimes inspiring, for students.
 Your student might ask to shadow someone for a few days, ask to assist or intern somewhere, even just volunteer.
-Anything he does to get involved in the community and/or professional world will give him experience, new information, and potential resume material.
+Anything your student does to get involved in the community and/or professional world will give them experience, new information, and potential resume material.

 - Focus some time on work.
 Your student may be lucky enough to be able to return to a former job to earn some money over break.
 If not, this is a great time to begin to make connections for possible summer jobs.
-Your student can think about where he’d like to work and ask whether he can apply now for summer.
-He’ll have a head start on those who begin looking for summer employment in May.
+Your student can think about where they’d like to work and ask whether they can apply now for summer.
+They’ll have a head start on those who begin looking for summer employment in May.

-- Spend some time focusing on career goals – even if they seem a long way off right now.
-Your student can use some structured time to update his resume and have someone look at it, to work on a cover letter template, to establish or update his LinkedIn profile, to clean up his social media accounts, or to network with individuals who may be able to help him when he begins looking for a job.
+- Spend some time focusing on career goals — even if they seem a long way off right now.
+Your student can use some structured time to update their resume and have someone look at it, to work on a cover letter template, to establish or update their LinkedIn profile, to clean up their social media accounts, or to network with individuals who may be able to help them when they begin looking for a job.
 It’s never too early to lay the foundation for a successful job hunt.

 - Use some time to take care of college business.
 Complete the FAFSA for next year’s financial aid.
 Confirm next semester’s schedule and contact the Advising Office if changes need to be made.
 Confirm or explore potential internships.
 Clear any outstanding issues with financial aid.
 Your student may not need to be on campus to get some of these potential issues cleared up before the semester begins.

 - Create a budget for the new year.
-Now that your student has a more realistic sense of the financial needs of being at college, this is a good time to get control of his finances by creating a budget.
-Help him estimate his income and/or how much he expects to draw from his savings each month, help him estimate his expenses for necessities and then for wants.
-Let him work to make sure his finances are in balance.
-If your student is approaching graduation, this is also a good time for him to begin to make sure he understands areas such as health care options, retirement savings, etc. so he will be ready to evaluate the benefits that go along with job offers.
-Talk to your student about his financial literacy.
+Now that your student has a more realistic sense of the financial needs of being at college, this is a good time to get control of their finances by creating a budget.
+Help your student estimate their income and/or how much they expect to draw from savings each month, help them estimate their expenses for necessities and then for wants.
+Let them work to make sure their finances are in balance.
+If your student is approaching graduation, this is also a good time to begin to make sure your student understands areas such as health care options, retirement savings, etc. so they will be ready to evaluate the benefits that go along with job offers.
+Talk to your student about financial literacy.

 - Just get out of the house and help someone somewhere.
-Even donating just a few hours a week can make a difference for someone – and help your student feel good about himself.
+Even donating just a few hours a week can make a difference for someone — and help your student feel good.

 - Go back to school.
 Volunteer to visit the local high school or even middle school to share college stories.
 Reach out to a Boy or Girl Scout troop or church youth group.
 Share wisdom about what students should do now to be prepared for college in the future.